oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/creatingmodel/creatingmodel.md

 | `EUN1_2909987530_bottom` | Ashe | Ezreal | 0 |

-For this, we create a function that, for each match_id, it finds whether the player won or not, and adds it as a boolean variable (True/False).
+For this, we create a function that, for each `match_id`, finds whether the player won or not, and adds it as a boolean variable (True/False).
 It will also find the enemy player (in the same match and lane) and pair it against each other in the same row.

 Therefore, we'll have one row per lane, per match.